You never know when an accident might happen and you need to be rushed to hospital in an emergency.

 Ambulance cover in other states

 Residents in different states may be covered slightly differently, depending on ambulance agreements with various state governments.

 For Queensland members, you're covered by the State Government funded agreement with Queensland Ambulance Services (QAS), with coverage nation-wide.
-If you're a permanent resident in Queensland, you can forward the invoice for your ambulance transport directly to QAS.

 New South Wales